Michael Holding

 Michael Anthony Holding (born 16 February 1954) is a Jamaican former cricketer and commentator who played for the West Indies cricket team.
-Widely regarded as one of the greatest pace bowlers in cricket history, he was nicknamed "Whispering Death" due to his silent, light-footed run up to the bowling crease.
-His bowling action was famously smooth and extremely fast, and he used his height (192 cm) to generate large amounts of bounce and zip off the pitch.
+Widely regarded as one of the greatest pace bowlers in cricket history, he was nicknamed "Whispering Death" due to his undramatic but effective bowling style.

+Holding was a key member of the West Indies team that won the 1979 Cricket World Cup, as well as finishing as runners-up at the 1983 Cricket World Cup.
+He took the most wickets for his team at the 1979 tournament.
+His bowling action was renowned for being smooth and extremely fast, and he used his height (192 cm) to generate large amounts of bounce and zip off the pitch.
 He was part of the fearsome West Indian pace bowling battery, together with Andy Roberts, Joel Garner, Colin Croft, Wayne Daniel, Malcolm Marshall and Sylvester Clarke, that devastated opposing batting line-ups throughout the world in the late seventies and early eighties.
 Early in his Test career, in 1976, Holding broke the record for best bowling figures in a Test match by a West Indies bowler, 14 wickets for 149 runs (14/149).
 The record still stands.

-During his first-class cricket career, Holding played for Jamaica, Canterbury, Derbyshire, Lancashire and Tasmania.
+During his first-class cricket career, Holding played for Jamaica, Canterbury, Derbyshire, Lancashire, and Tasmania.
 In September 2021, Holding announced his retirement from being a commentator.

 Early life

-Michael Holding was born on 16 February 1954, the youngest of four children to Ralph and Enid Holding who lived in Half Way Tree, Kingston.
+Michael Anthony Holding was born on 16 February 1954, the youngest of four children to Ralph and Enid Holding who lived in Half Way Tree, Kingston.
 In an interview in 2020, Holding stated that his mother's family disowned her because her husband's skin was too dark.
 The family was passionate about sport, and only a few years after Michael was born his father enrolled him as a member of Melbourne Cricket Club in Kingston.
 At the age of three he was diagnosed with asthma, but by his early teenage years this had passed and he no longer needed an inhaler.
 He led an active life, playing sport in the scrubland and wooded areas near his home.
 Though his family would often watch the cricket at Sabina Park, Holding preferred to play rather than watch.